government: presidential republic

 death sentences: 0

 international treaties on human rights and the death penalty:

 Convention on the Rights of the Child

 European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment

 African Charter on Human and Peoples' Rights

-The last executions took place in 1987.
-Three armed forces officers sentenced to death by the State Security Chamber for plotting to overthrow the regime were put to death.
+High treason, premeditated murder, torture and acts of terrorism are capital crimes in Mauritania, although the last executions took place in 1987, when three armed forces officers sentenced to death by the State Security Chamber for plotting to overthrow the regime were put to death.

-On December 19, 2016, Mauritania, as in previous years, abstained on the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
-In 2007 it voted against.
+On 19 December 2016, Mauritania abstained on the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.